enderdzz/academic_homepage/content/publication/conference-paper-ccs2022/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Kai Chen, Guozhu Meng, Xiaodong Zhang, Ke Xu and Yao Cheng
+  - Kai Chen, Guozhu Meng, Xiaodong Zhang, Ke Xu, and Yao Cheng

 # Author notes (optional)